Chart Color Schemes

 Health

-Health performance in McKail - Willyung is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts
+Health outcomes in McKail - Willyung are marginally below the national average with common health conditions somewhat prevalent across both younger and older age cohorts

-Mental health issues impact 9.7% of residents, while arthritis affects 8.9%.
-About 65.6% declare themselves completely clear of medical ailments, compared to 64.7% across Rest of WA.
-The area has 15.7% (1,922 people) aged 65 and over, lower than the 21.0% in Rest of WA.
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+The most common medical conditions in the area are mental health issues and arthritis, impacting 9.7% and 8.9% of residents, respectively, while 65.6% declared themselves as completely clear of medical ailments compared to 69.3% across Regional WA.
+The working-age population faces notable health challenges with elevated chronic condition rates.
+The area has 15.0% of residents aged 65 and over (1,880 people), which is lower than the 19.2% in Regional WA.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health